iliags/UnrealEngine4-EZ-Mobile-Ads/README.md

 # FAQ
+## ★ package IOS on mac fail
+  if u use remote build to package for ios, it should works fine. but if u launch the engine on mac and package for ios, it will fail, this is a bug of UBT on mac, the solution is run the command as root: ln -s /Users/Shared/Epic\ Games/ /Users/Shared/EpicGames

 ## ★ Why My admob not show?
   There's a lot of reasons why admob not show correctly,you can install the admob test apk from https://github.com/feixuwu/UnrealEngine4-EZ-Mobile-Ads/blob/master/AdmobHelpApk/AdmobTest.apk